-With an array of cards and fees, permits and access to the Table Mountain National Park can be rather confusing.
-We try to clear the air a bit and delve into all you need to know before your next venture into the park - whether it’s to walk the dog, pedal along mountain bike trails or head out for a picnic.
+With an array of cards, fees and permits, accessing Table Mountain National Park (TMNP) can be somewhat confusing.
+We try to clear the air a bit and delve into all you need to know before you next venture into the park - whether it’s to walk the dog, pedal along mountain bike trails, or head out for a picnic.

 TMNP is one of 19 National Parks managed by the South African National Parks (SANParks).
 SANParks is a Schedule 3(a) “public entity” in terms of the Public Finance Management Act, 1 of 1999.
 It is important to know that (according to SANParks, our emphasis in bold):